wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 ![API Leaks](../images/about-wallarm-waf/api-leaks/api-leaks.png)

+!!! info "Enabling API Leaks"
     By default, the API Leaks module is disabled.
 To get access to the module, please send a request to [Wallarm technical support](mailto:support@wallarm.com).

 ## Issues addressed by API Leaks